progval/matrix2051/README.md

 *Join Matrix from your favorite IRC client*

-Matrix2051 (or M51 for short) is IRC server backed by Matrix.
+Matrix2051 (or M51 for short) is an IRC server backed by Matrix.
 You can also see it as an IRC bouncer that connects to Matrix homeservers instead of IRC servers.

 Goals: